jpdoyle/scromble/README.md

 Is this fast?
 =============

-On my machine I'm seeing encryption speeds of 60MB/s and decryption speeds of 50MB/s (decryption requires reading the whole file twice).
+On my machine I'm seeing encryption and decryption speeds of 75-100MB/s when measured through `iotop` -- although, decryption will require reading the whole file twice.
 It can probably be made faster, either through simple optimizations or by multithreading it.

 Is this reliable?
 =================